-This section presents groundwater extraction volumes for the Indio Subbasin for WY 2020-2021.
-Because CVWD and DWA are authorized to collect a replenishment assessment fee from groundwater producers, their respective governing policies mandate the installation of water meters on all wells owned by entities producing more than 25 acre-feet per year (AFY) in CVWD's service area and more than 10 AFY in DWA's service area.
+This section presents groundwater extraction volumes for the Indio Subbasin for WY 2021-2022.
+Because Coachella Valley Water District (CVWD) and Desert Water Agency (DWA) are authorized to collect a replenishment assessment fee from groundwater producers, their respective governing policies mandate the installation of water meters on all wells owned by entities producing more than 25 acre-feet per year (AFY) in CVWD's service area and more than 10 AFY in DWA's service area.
 Accordingly, the CVWD and DWA groundwater extraction monitoring programs provide relatively accurate extraction information for the Indio Subbasin.

-Table 4-1 summarizes the groundwater extraction volumes in the Indio Subbasin in WY 2020-2021 by water use sector.
+Table 4-1 summarizes the groundwater extraction volumes in the Indio Subbasin in Water Year (WY) 2021-2022 by water use sector.
 The methods of measurement and corresponding measurement accuracy are also provided.
-The table shows that in WY 2020-2021, a total of 285,351 AF of groundwater was extracted from the Indio Subbasin.
-Of the total volume extracted, groundwater production of 281,551 AF was extracted from 574 metered wells in the Indio Subbasin.
+The table shows that in WY 2021-2022, a total of 282,079 AF of groundwater was extracted from the Indio Subbasin.
+Of the total volume extracted, groundwater production of 278,279 AF was extracted from 551 metered wells in the Indio Subbasin.
 The remaining 3,800 AF of groundwater extraction is estimated for uses that are not required to report extraction amounts to any of the agencies: 1) industrial tribal water use (1,100 AF), 2) recreational tribal water use (1,200 AF), and 3) minimal pumpers (entities extracting less than 25 AFY in CVWD's service area and less than 10 AFY in DWA's service area) combined with unclassified tribal water use (1,500 AF).

-Table 4-1 WY 2020-2021 Groundwater Extractions by Water Use Sector in the Indio Subbasin
+Table 4-1.
+WY 2021-2022 Groundwater Extractions by Water Use Sector in the Indio Subbasin

 Water Use Sector Groundwater Extractions (AF) Method of Measurement Accuracy of Measurement

-Agriculture 1 46,561 100% metered ±2%
+Agriculture 1 46,494 100% metered ±2%

-Industrial 2 1 200 15% metered ±2%
+Industrial 2 1 400 15% metered ±2%

-industriai 1,288 85% estimated ±50%
+iliuustriai 1,498 85% estimated ±50%

-Urban 3 226 002 99% metered ±2%
+Urban3 232,587 99% metered ±2%

-Orban 236,002 1% estimated ±50%
+Olbali 232,367 1% estimated ±50%

-Undetermined4 1,500 100% estimated ±50%
+Undetermined4 Undetermined 4 1,500 ±50%

-Total Production 285,351
+Total Production 282,079